exanova-y/pollenpilot/README.md

-Algorithms/proof of concepts for robobees
+Algorithms/proof of concepts for Pesty
-Particle Swarm Optimization algorithm used in robotic bees when pollinating flowers (https://youtu.be/3-mBamKZUWg)
+Particle Swarm Optimization algorithm used in swarm bots when pesticiding plants (https://youtu.be/3-mBamKZUWg)
 to be updated with more advanced algorithms